oAGoulart/cosig/README.md

 ![COSIG logo](https://github.com/reeserich/cosig/blob/main/img/home/241017_final_logo_mockup.png)

 # **Anyone can do post-publication peer review.**
+# **Anyone can be a steward of the scientific literature.**
 # **Anyone can do forensic metascience.**
 # **Anyone can sleuth.**

 However, investigating the integrity of the published scientific literature often requires domain-specific knowledge that not everyone will have.
 This project is a collection of guides written by publication integrity experts to distribute this domain-specific knowledge so that others can participate in post-publication peer review.

-COSIG currently hosts 13 guides and was last updated on 19 March 2025.
+COSIG currently hosts 14 guides and was last updated on 25 March 2025.
 Guides can be downloaded as [individual PDFs](https://osf.io/2kdez/files/osfstorage).
 A combined PDF with all guides included can be downloaded [here](https://osf.io/ynb8j).

 Suggestions to improve COSIG can be submitted by opening an issue on [COSIG's GitHub repo](https://github.com/reeserich/cosig/issues).